 Stephanie A. Webster

-Stephanie Webster represents many of the country’s leading hospitals and health systems in cutting-edge administrative and federal court litigation.
-Clients across the health care industry turn to Stephanie for her strategic advice and guidance on complex payment and compliance issues, and challenging Medicare reimbursement disputes.
-Recently, she has provided critical guidance around issues related to the COVID-19 pandemic, including helping clients navigate ongoing developments in federal funding and reimbursement associated with the coronavirus.
+Stephanie Webster represents many of the country’s leading hospitals and health systems and other health care clients in cutting-edge administrative and federal court litigation contesting adverse government agency action.
+Clients across the health care industry turn to Stephanie for her strategic advice and guidance on complex payment and compliance issues, and challenging high-impact Medicare reimbursement rules and decisions.
+Recently, she has also provided critical guidance around issues related to the COVID-19 pandemic, including helping clients navigate ongoing developments in federal funding and reimbursement.

-Stephanie draws on her experience in both private practice and government service to assist clients on matters such as challenging agency action under Medicare, Medicaid and other federal agency programs, and in administrative and regulatory litigation, particularly involving the Administrative Procedure Act.
+Stephanie draws on her experience in both private practice and government service to assist clients on matters challenging agency action in Medicare, Medicaid and other federal agency programs under the Administrative Procedure Act and similar statutory provisions.

-Stephanie led a team to victory before the Supreme Court in a case invalidating substantive changes in Medicare Disproportionate Share payments without proper notice and comment (Allina Health Services v.
+Stephanie led a team to victory before the U.S. Supreme Court in a case invalidating substantive changes in Medicare Disproportionate Share payments without proper notice and comment under the unique procedural requirements of the Medicare statute (Allina Health Services v.
 Sebelius).
 She also spent several years as an attorney for the Centers for Medicare and Medicaid Services (CMS), Division of the Office of General Counsel for the U.S. Department of Health and Human Services.

 Stephanie has been recognized as a leading health care lawyer by Law360, Chambers USA and Nightingale’s Healthcare News.

 - Prevailed in significant D.C.
-Circuit litigation invalidating substantive change in Medicare Disproportionate Share payments without proper notice and comment (Allina Health Services v.
+Circuit and Supreme Court appeal affirming the invalidation of a Medicare policy standard involving Medicare Disproportionate Share payments adopted without proper notice and comment (Allina Health Services v.
 Sebelius).*

-- Successfully represented medical device company Alcresta Therapeutics in a first-of-its kind federal court challenge to an agency decision denying proper medical coding.*
+- Successfully represented medical device company Alcresta Therapeutics in a first-of-its kind federal court challenge to an agency decision denying proper medical coding culminating in a rare D.C.
+Circuit injunction mandating coding.*

 - Represented Medicare Advantage health plan in overturning agency denial of service area expansion.*

-- Represented hundreds of hospitals (including argument) in the lead federal court case challenging the 0.2 percent reduction to hospital payment rates made in 2014 in connection with the “two-midnight rule” (Shands v.
+- Represented hundreds of hospitals (including argument) in the lead federal court case invalidating as arbitrary and capricious the 0.2 percent reduction to hospital payment rates made in 2014 in connection with the “two-midnight rule” (Shands v.
 Burwell).*

 *Experience prior to joining Ropes & Gray